China Tax Refund 2026: Instant & Airport Refund Guide

 Overview of the VAT Refund Policy

 Here's the deal: when you buy something in China, you're paying a 13% tax on top of the price.
+But tourists can get most of that tax money back when they leave the country.

-China basically wants tourists to spend money there, so they make it worth your while by returning the tax you paid.
 It's similar to the GST refund system we have for tourists in Singapore, just working in reverse for us when we visit China.

 Who is Eligible?